 2. Authority to construct railways

-It shall be lawful to construct and maintain the two railways, with all necessary, proper, and usual works and conveniences in connection therewith, along the lines described respectively in the First and Second Schedules to this Act.
+It shall be lawful to construct and maintain the 2 railways, with all necessary, proper, and usual works and conveniences in connection therewith, along the lines described respectively in the First and Second Schedules.

 3. Authority for deviation

-Notwithstanding anything contained in the Public Works Act 1902 it shall be lawful to deviate from the line as described in the Second Schedule to this Act, to the extent of ten miles on either side of that line.
+Notwithstanding anything contained in the Public Works Act 1902 it shall be lawful to deviate from the line as described in the Second Schedule, to the extent of 10 miles on either side of that line.

 First Schedule

-Connecting Railway to Esperance Land Backed Wharf
+Connecting railway to Esperance land backed wharf

-Description of line of Railway
+Description of line of railway

 Commencing at a point 1 mile 25 chains, or thereabouts, from Esperance on the Esperance-Salmon Gums Railway, and proceeding thence generally in a southerly direction for 1 mile 46 chains 84 links or thereabouts, and thence in an easterly direction for a distance of 48 chains to the eastern alignment of The Esplanade in Esperance Townsite as more particularly set out and delineated in red on litho marked C.E.
-Plan 52984 deposited pursuant to Section 96 of the Public Works Act 1902.
+Plan 52984 deposited pursuant to section 96 of the Public Works Act 1902.

 Second Schedule